kaymmm/wheniwasbad/README.md

 * Added separate blog-page options
 * Fixed broken &rquao on "read more" buttons and replace arrows with font-awesome arrow icons v1.1
-* Lots of bugfixes for Wordpress unit tests
+* Lots of bugfixes for WordPress unit tests
 * Overhauled gallery shortcodes so they actually work as expected
 * Reformatted sticky posts to differentiate them from non-stickies
 * Added author to post metadata areas